carpentries-incubator/python-testing/_episodes/02-assertions.md

 teaching: 10
 exercises: 0
 questions:
-- "How do I make sure the value I want is the value I receive?"
+- "How can we compare observed and expected values?"
 objectives:
 - "Assertions are one line tests embedded in code."
 - "Assertions can halt execution if something unexpected happens."